Buckwheat: Distribution

 Fagopyrum esculentum is native to south-central China and Tibet, and has been introduced into suitable climates across Eurasia, Africa and the Americas.

 History

 The wild ancestor of common buckwheat is F. esculentum ssp. ancestrale.
 F. homotropicum is interfertile with F. esculentum and the wild forms have a common distribution, in Yunnan, a southwestern province of China.
 The wild ancestor of tartary buckwheat is F. tataricum ssp. potanini.

-Common buckwheat was domesticated and first cultivated in inland Southeast Asia, possibly around 6000 BCE, and from there spread to Central Asia and Tibet, and then to the Middle East and Europe.
+Common buckwheat was domesticated and first cultivated in inland Southeast Asia, possibly around 6000 BC, and from there spread to Central Asia and Tibet, and then to the Middle East and Europe, which it reached by the 15th century.
 Domestication most likely took place in the western Yunnan region of China.